-- 1. \the guideline authors have administered the medications like this for many years without difficulty however mixing of the 3 medications may not be in line with all hospital pharmacy policies.
-If needed, each medication can also be made up separately in 10% dextrose (maximum concentration 25g in 500ml) and given via an infusion pump piggy-backed (Y-connector) into the main 10% dextrose infusion as close to the entry site as possible. - 2.
-It can sometimes take a little time to prepare the intravenous medications (sodium benzoate, arginine, sodium phenylbutyrate).
-Do not delay in starting the intravenous dextrose 10% or in giving anti-emetics if needed start these first whilst you are organising the other medications. - 3.
-In the obese patient it may be more appropriate to give medications based on body surface area rather than body weight contact your metabolic team for further advice. - 4.
-If needed additional calories can be given as eg. intralipid 20%.
+- \the guideline authors have administered the medications like this for many years without adverse events.
+If your local hospital pharmacy policy prohibits this approach then each medication can also be made up separately in 10% dextrose (maximum concentration 25g in 500ml) and given via an infusion pump piggy-backed (Y-connector) into the main 10% dextrose infusion as close to the entry site as possible. - It can sometimes take a little time to prepare the intravenous medications (sodium benzoate, arginine, sodium phenylbutyrate).
+Do not delay in starting the intravenous dextrose 10% or in giving anti-emetics if needed start these first whilst you are organising the other medications. - In the obese patient it may be more appropriate to give medications based on body surface area rather than body weight contact your metabolic team for further advice. - If needed additional calories can be given as eg. intralipid 20%.